MicrosoftDocs/win32/desktop-src/HyperV_v2/checksystemcompatibilityinfo-msvm-virtualsystemmigrationservice.md

 ---
-Description: Checks the compatibility information for compatibility with the hosting computer system. ms.assetid: 1991c58e-2d0b-4fc3-a04a-c18f358451f6
+description: Checks the compatibility information for compatibility with the hosting computer system. ms.assetid: 1991c58e-2d0b-4fc3-a04a-c18f358451f6
 title: CheckSystemCompatibilityInfo method of the Msvm_VirtualSystemMigrationService class ms.topic: reference